-Analysis was performed to determine the effects of various future investment returns on required employer contributions.
-The projections below provide a range of results based on five investment return scenarios assumed to occur during the next four fiscal years (2021-22, 2022-23, 2023-24 and 2024-25).
-The projections also assume that all other actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits, or funding will occur.
+Analysis using the investment return scenarios from the Asset Liability Management process completed in 2021 was performed to determine the effects of various future investment returns on required employer contributions.
+The projected normal cost rates reflect that the rates are anticipated to decline over time as new employees are hired into lower-cost benefit tiers.
+The projections also assume that all other actuarial assumptions will be realized and that no further changes in assumptions, contributions, benefits, or funding will occur.